lavendthomas/schemepiler/README.md

 # schemepiler
-Compiler for a C-like language in Scheme
+Interpreter for a C-like language in Scheme.